 As the owner of a small business, if you’re planning to take on a new commercial lease agreement, you’ll be eager to know what your landlord is responsible for.

-In this article, we’ll be delving into this topic in more detail, to give you a good overview understanding of commercial landlord responsibilities.
+In this article, we’ll delve into this topic in more detail, to give you a good overview understanding of commercial landlord responsibilities.

 How do the roles differ in a commercial lease?